raghavtan/catalog/docs/modules/component.md

 # Component Module

-This document provides an overview of its functionality and command options, serving as a guide for using the component module effectively.
+This document provides an overview of the module functionality and command options, serving as a guide for using the component module effectively.

 The component module is responsible for managing service catalogue components.
 A component represents a service, cloud resource, or application, and is defined using [YAML files](../component-definition.md).